Polonca Lovšin

 “The Forest in Women’s Hands and Mushrooms at the End of the World”

-The Forest in Women’s Hands and Mushrooms at the End of the World presents new works by the artist and architect Polonca Lovšin, who in recent years has focused on the topic of forests and their importance for the future of our planet.
+The Forest in Women’s Hands and Mushrooms at the End of the World present new works by the artist and architect Polonca Lovšin, who in recent years has focused on the topic of forests and their importance for the future of our planet.
 She is interested in the more-than-human perspective and views the forest as a complex ecosystem that reveals the connectedness between humans and other living beings in their environment.
 Each of the works examines in its own way the relationship between people and the forest.

 “The Forest in Women’s Hands”